-If you do not have proof of your personal trips, you will not be able to prove the ratio of your business and personal trips.
+If you do not have proof of your personal mileage, you will not be able to prove the ratio of your business and personal trips.

 When accountants ask for their client’s business mileage to be able to add it to their tax forms, most taxpayers just give an estimated number calculating approximately how many business miles they might have done.

 Then, when the IRS asks for additional supporting documentation, the taxpayers don’t know how to reconstruct their mileage logs to prove that estimated amount, since it was not based on real-life driving habits and/or actual driven miles.

 Not having correct documentation will surely lead to a fine

 During an audit, the IRS can ask you to prove your miles with supporting documentation.
 You can’t deduct what you can’t prove.
 If you can’t prove the deduction, your business will be subject to fines and penalties for underpayment of taxes.

 Don’t leave money on the table.
 Losing a deduction opportunity especially during this pandemic and on top of it paying penalties for failing to meet the requirements of the IRS can be extremely damaging.

 The best solution is for you to know what needs to be included in your mileage log or to find a qualified accountant/tax advisor who can correctly inform you about every tax deduction possibility and every tax matter at hand.
 In the current economic situation, every penny counts, and an average taxpayer can save as much as $12,000/year on average with mileage logs.